-Washington Post
+Carlos Menem, flamboyant Argentine president who tried to tame inflation, dies at 90

 By then, Mr. Menem had trimmed his sideburns, ditched his loud clothes for French-cut suits, and was enjoying the perks of high office.
 When an Italian motorcycle company gave him a $100,000 red Ferrari, Mr. Menem at first rejected advice to give it back, famously declaring, “The Ferrari is mine, mine, mine!”
 (It was later sold at public auction.)

 Mr. Menem also relished his reputation as a Southern Cone Valentino.
 He kicked his first wife, Zulema Yoma, out of the presidential palace and later married Cecilia Bolocco, a Chilean TV celebrity and former Miss Universe who was 35 years his junior.
-He publicly flirted with actresses and belly dancers, performed the tango on television, and mused aloud about forming a nearly all-female Cabinet.
+He publicly flirted with actresses and belly dancers, performed the tango on television and mused aloud about forming a nearly all-female Cabinet.

 Riding a wave of popularity and demands that he stay in office, Mr. Menem reached a deal with the opposition Radical Civic Union party in 1993 to change the Constitution to allow sitting presidents to run for one additional term.
 He was easily reelected in 1995.

 During his second term, Mr. Menem seemed to lose his touch.
 He was widely perceived as ignoring government corruption, especially malfeasance surrounding the lucrative sales of state-run companies.
-He packed the country’s Supreme Court with allies, adopted a more authoritarian governing style, and tried unsuccessfully to secure another Constitutional change so he could stand for a third consecutive term.
+He packed the country’s Supreme Court with allies, adopted a more authoritarian governing style and tried unsuccessfully to secure another constitutional change so he could stand for a third consecutive term.

 Moreover, his management of the economy — which had been Mr. Menem’s great strength — was called into question amid a series of external shocks.